 Change Your Environment

-Sometimes, a change of scenery – even just moving to a different room – can help reset your focus.
-On tough days, I’ll grab my laptop and head to a coffee shop or park.
+Sometimes, a change of scenery, like just moving to a different room, can help reset your focus.
+On tough days, I’ll grab my laptop and head to a coffee shop I love and just set my laptop there.

 Set a Timer